Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Unsupervised Learning Model for DynMaxIS

 As discussed in Section \ref{sec:relwork}, memory-based models have been quite successful in recent years.
 Motivated by their effectiveness in predictive learning of dynamics, we present an unsupervised learning model focused on the MaxIS problem in dynamic graphs.
-We take inspiration from the Temporal Graph Networks (TGN) model proposed by \citet{Rossi2020}, which generalizes memory-based models by including a GNN-based graph embedding module.
-We repurpose the two key modules of TGNs, memory and graph embedding, to learn an update mechanism that maintains a candidate MaxIS solution as the underlying graph changes.
-Moreover, inspired by the use of messages (seen as random perturbations) to improve GNN performance for NP-hard problems \citep{Papp_dropgnn_2021}, we couple node memory to an event handling module to inform nodes about edge events.
+Specifically, we repurpose the two key modules of Temporal Graph Networks (TGN)~\cite{Rossi2020-temporalgraph}, memory and graph embedding, to learn an update mechanism that maintains a candidate MaxIS solution as the underlying graph changes.
+Moreover, inspired by the use of messages (seen as random perturbations) to improve GNN performance for NP-hard problems~\cite{Papp2021-dropgnnrandom}, we couple node memory to an event handling module to inform nodes about nearby edge events.

-Our model responds to edge events (i.e., edge additions or deletions) over time.
-At each time step, the \textit{event handling module} is responsible for signaling all nodes within an $\alpha$ hop-distance of the edge event that the event occurred.
+Our model responds to edge events (i.e., edge additions or deletions) over time (see \figtext~\ref{fig:model}).
+At each time step, the \textit{event handling module} is responsible for signaling all nodes within the edge event's $\alpha$-neighborhood that the event occurred.
 These nodes then use the \textit{memory module} to update their internal representations using this signal.
-Finally, each node within a $\beta$ hop-distance of the edge event uses the \textit{local aggregation (graph embedding) module} to produce a probability of membership in the MaxIS solution (i.e., an \textit{estimate}) based on its memory, its degree, and the memories of its neighbors.
-We describe each module and the training-related details of our model in the following subsections.
+Finally, nodes within the edge event's $\beta$-neighborhood use the \textit{local aggregation (graph embedding) module} to update their probabilities of membership in the MaxIS solution (i.e., an \textit{estimate}) based on their memory, degree, and memories of their neighbors.